-Context variables only work in HTML files.
+By default, context variables only work in HTML files.
 If rendering the file causes a Jinja template error (which can happen if the file has Jinja-like markers), you'll see an error page with debugging information.

-While CSS and Javascript files can't include variables, it is possible (and common) to use template variables inside script and style tags on HTML pages.
+It is possible (and common) to use template variables inside script and style tags on HTML pages.
 For example: